The pyEDAA.OSVVM Documentation

 This package provides OSVVM-specific data models and parsers.
 The data models can be used as-is or converted to generic

 data models of the pyEDAA data model family.
-This includes parsing OSVVM’s *.pro
+This includes parsing OSVVM’s *.pro-files and translating them to a

 pyEDAA.ProjectModel instance as well as reading OSVVM’s reports in